MAS275 Probability Modelling

 One formal 2 hour closed book examination.

-- Random point processes in time and space: Poisson process: superposition, censoring, conditioning on number of events in an interval.
-Inhomogeneous, compound and spatial generalisations.
+Poisson process: superposition, thinning, conditioning on number of events in an interval.
+Inhomogeneous and spatial generalisations.

 |C||E. Parzen||Stochastic Processes||519.23 (P)||Blackwells||Amazon|

 |C||G.R.
 Grimmett, D.R.Stirzaker||Probability and Random Processes||519.2 (G)||Blackwells||Amazon|

 |C||W. Feller||An Introduction to Probability Theory and its Applications||519.2 (F)||Blackwells||Amazon|